 Aimed at those who don’t hold recognised industry qualifications such as an NVQ, this White CSCS card grants access by recognising a number of alternative qualifications, which you can find here.

-If you need any more information, then the CSCS card finder tool can help you find the level of card that’s suitable for your requirements.
+If you need any more information, the CSCS card finder tool can help you find the level of card that’s suitable for your requirements.